01 of 12

 Read on to learn the things only bird owners really know, and why our feathered friends are truly part of the family.Continue to 2 of 12 below.

 You Get Pooped on Regularly—But You Don’t Care

 Show me someone who is unfazed by getting pooped on by a bird and I'll show you a veteran bird owner.
 Most people would freak out if a bird pooped on them, but for bird owners, misplaced poop is a regular occurrence.
 Poop on the shoulder?
 Let me just dab it with a napkin.
 Poop on the shoe?
-It'll wipe right off.Continue to 3 of 12 below.
+It'll wipe right off (Even though there's a right way to clean bird poop off of clothes).Continue to 3 of 12 below.

 03 of 12